 Tenancy databases are run by private companies and hold information on tenants' rental histories.

 They are used by property managers/owners during the application process to assess the risk of prospective tenants.

-If you find information about a prospective tenant during a rental history check, you must inform them in writing within 7 days.
-You must tell them they have been listed on a database, which tenancy databases you use and how they can get a copy of the listing or have it amended or removed.
+If you find information about the prospective tenant during a rental history check, you must inform a tenant within 7 days in writing that they have been listed on a database, which tenancy databases you use and how they can get a copy of the listing or have it amended or removed.